 Diagnostic Examinations.
+All freshmen must take a theory diagnostic exam.
+If the student scores less than 70 percent, they must take an online fundamentals course before enrolling in MTC 125.
 All transfer students and entering freshmen with a background in piano must take a diagnostic examination in piano during orientation week of their first semester on campus.
 All students are required to attain a minimum level of piano proficiency.